usgin/sesar2parquet/MigrationNotes and lookup tables/MigrationWorkflowNotes.md

 top level can use iSamples material type.
 Populate sample material table from classification table mapping to iSamples.  get mindat URIs for minerals

 ### agents
+	see separate document 'agentsMapping.md'.
-have to construct Agent table from collector, cur_owner_id,  cur_registrant_id,  current_archive, current_archive_contact, last_changed_by, last_registrant_id, orig_owner_id,  original_archive,  original_archive_contact, req_registrant_id.   *Note that collector is many to many, need correlation table*
+	have to construct Agent table from collector, cur_owner_id,  cur_registrant_id,  current_archive, current_archive_contact, last_changed_by, last_registrant_id, orig_owner_id,  original_archive,  original_archive_contact, req_registrant_id,

 ### Initiative
 	construct initiative table from cruise_field_prgm.  a launch is part of an initiative; The launch_label and collection_start_date and collection_end_date serve to identify individual launches.

 ### geological unit
 make current field a 'verbatim'; this will get content from geological_unit and from locality, location fields in SESAR 2017.
 Later can add URI or FK to a geologic lexicon table.
 Geologic unit is about rock body.
 Locality is about location,